flyingmachine/brave-clojure-web/content/core-async.md

 headshot on the channel.
 The next few lines should make sense: we create three channels, then use them to perform the uploads.

 The next part is where it gets interesting.
-The `alts!!` takes a vector of channels as its argument.
+The `alts!!` function takes a vector of channels as its argument.
 This is like saying, "Try to do a blocking take on each of these channels simultaneously.
 As soon as a take succeeds, return a vector whose first element is the value taken and whose second element is the winning channel.
 Consign the remaining channels to the dust heap of history."
 In this case, the channel associated with "sassy.jpg" received a value first.

 One cool thing about `alts!!` is that you can give it a *timeout channel*.
 A timeout channel is a channel which waits the specified